Twisted-Spur/ts-client/README.md

         assets/: Contains static assets like images, fonts, and global styles (CSS/SCSS).
 You can further organize it into subdirectories like images/ and styles/.

+        dtos/: Contains DTO objects to be communicated with the backend.

         components/: Contains reusable UI components.
 These components are usually small and specific to a part of the UI, such as buttons, form inputs, or custom widgets.

         pages/: Contains components that represent entire pages or views of the application.
 Each page component might use multiple smaller components from the components/ directory.